RainerKuemmerle/g2o/README.md

 - slam2d\_g2o (example for 2D SLAM with a QGLviewer GUI)

 Please note that some features of CHOLMOD (which may be used by g2o, see libsuitesparse below) are licensed under the GPL.
-To avoid that your binary has to be licensed under the GPL, you may have to re-compile CHOLMOD without including its GPL features.
+To avoid the GPL, you may have to re-compile CHOLMOD without including its GPL features.
 The CHOLMOD library distributed with, for example, Ubuntu or Debian includes the GPL features.
 The supernodal factorization is considered by g2o, if it is available.

 Within the folder EXTERNAL we include software not written by us to guarantee easy compilation.